Optional Group Critical Illness Insurance in Canada

 Pre-Existing Condition Clauses

 Coverage for pre-existing conditions is often limited during an initial exclusion period after the effective date, such as 12 months.
-Diagnosis of or treatment for an illness during the exclusion period may preclude coverage.
+Diagnosis or treatment for an illness during the exclusion period may be precluded from coverage.

 Qualifying Periods

-A waiting period between diagnosis and coverage payout, typically 30 days, must be satisfied.
+A waiting period of typically 30 days between diagnosis and coverage payout must be satisfied.
 Some policies also have an exclusion period for cancer, such as 90 days.

 Policy Definitions